Ruby Hall Clinic is Pune’s first nationally accredited multi-specialty hospital with an international repute among patients with its empathetic…

 - Waste of Motion refers to any unnecessary and inefficient placement of patients, staff or physicians.

-- Waste of Over Processing refers to rework due to poor procedures, completing all paperwork in triplicate or scheduling separate visits for acute care and wellness care when one visit would suffice.
+- Waste of Over Processing refers to rework due to poor procedures, completing all paperwork in triplicate or schedule separate visits for acute care and wellness care when one visit would suffice.